 Rob Oakes

-Modeling Data With NumPy: Image Volumes
+Modeling Data with NumPy: Image Volumes

 In many types of medical imaging studies, such as CT and MRI, there is a sequence of stacked images acquired.
 These stacks can be ordered and worked with as a cohesive volume.
 In this article, we look at how to do so with NumPy in Python.